All Episodes

 We are it.

-You know how frustrated people.
+You know how frustrated people are.

-He was a guy who's I'm being repetitive.
+Here's a guy who's been being repetitive.

 And we don't see anybody else even trying.

-We don't see any, maybe you know, Ted Cruz is, but he's in the Senate.
+We don't see any, maybe, you know, Ted Cruz is, but he's in the Senate.

 But Walker, in terms of actual governors, elected office holders, he's the only guy that's tried to beat them back.